This article is brought to you by Aura.

 Adding your number to the Do Not Call Registry may help protect you from U.S.-based telemarketers, but you still have to protect yourself from foreign scammers.
 A reputable spam blocking tool will help keep your phone safe.

-📲 Get reliable scam and spam protection for your phone and family.
-Aura’s AI-powered scam protection solution blocks unwanted callers, protects your devices against hacking, and notifies you of data breaches.
+🏆 Take control of your identity, finances, and online safety.
+Aura’s optional AI-powered scam protection solution blocks unwanted callers, protects your devices against hacking, and notifies you of data breaches.
 Learn more about how Aura protects you against scams.

 The Bottom Line: Don’t Answer Scammer Phone Numbers